-BC Community Forest Association announces the release of an important tool for cultivating social licence.
+BC Community Forest Association has developed an important tool for cultivating social licence.

 Innovation in forestry typically suggests using new technologies for forest management or forest products and that enhance economic opportunities.
-The new BC Community Forest Association (BCCFA) resource for small tenure holders is about innovation in relationships.
+This 2018 document created by the BC Community Forest Association (BCCFA) is resource for small tenure holders about innovation in relationships.
 The guide offers examples of lessons learned and a framework for developing relationship-based approaches which go beyond the legal requirements for small tenures.

 The guide was developed for managers of small tenures in BC: community forest agreements, First Nations woodlands licences and woodlot licences, who are working closely with local communities, both Indigenous and non-Indigenous, and with provincial, federal, and municipal agencies.